Once you've received your accommodation contract make sure you read the Terms and Conditions carefully before you accept.

 “When should I accept my contract?”

 You should accept your contract as soon as possible and at the very latest, within 4 days of the date of the email notifying you of an offer of accommodation.
 Once you accept your contract it becomes legally binding.
-If you do not accept by the deadline, we may offer your room to someone else.
+If you do not accept by the deadline, we may offer the room to someone else.

 “What is the deposit?”

 When you accept your contract you also need to pay a £200 deposit.
-This secures your accommodation and then becomes a breakage deposit which we hold until the end of your tenancy.
+This secures your accommodation and becomes a breakage deposit which we hold until the end of your tenancy.
 Any remaining unpaid damage charges, fines or outstanding rent will be deducted from the deposit and the balance returned to you shortly after the contract ends.

 “How do I pay my deposit?”